Billy Kidman: Cruiserweight Champion (1998–1999)

-Following the Flock's disbanding, Kidman shed his grungy attire and heroin gimmick and began performing as a clean-cut fan favorite before eventually defeating Juventud Guerrera to win his first Cruiserweight Championship.
-Although Guerrera won the title back a few weeks later, Kidman would regain it at World War 3 in Auburn Hills, Michigan.
-Kidman eventually lost the title on an episode of Nitro to Rey Mysterio.
+Following the Flock's disbanding, Kidman shed his grungy attire and heroin gimmick and began performing as a clean-cut fan favorite before eventually defeating Juventud Guerrera to win his first Cruiserweight Championship on the September 14 episode of Nitro.
+Kidman retained the title against various cruiserweights on a weekly basis, with his first pay-per-view title defense occurring against Disco Inferno at Halloween Havoc, where Kidman retained.
+Kidman lost the title back to Guerrera on the November 16 episode of Nitro but regained it in a rematch at World War 3 in Auburn Hills, Michigan.
+Shortly after, Kidman joined Rey Mysterio, Jr. in the latter's rivalry with the Latino World Order.
+At Starrcade, Kidman successfully defended the Cruiserweight Championship against Guerrera and Mysterio in a triangle match.
+LWO leader Eddie Guerrero challenged Kidman to an immediate title match afterwards, which Kidman accepted.
+Kidman retained the title after assistance by Mysterio.

+Kidman's title reign continued into 1999 with a successful title defense against Guerrera, Psychosis and Mysterio in a four-way match at Souled Out.
+Kidman then retained the title against various challengers such as Chavo Guerrero Jr. at SuperBrawl IX and Mikey Whipwreck at Uncensored, before losing the title to Mysterio on the March 15 episode of Nitro.
 Following this, Mysterio asked Kidman to be his tag team partner in a match for the World Tag Team Championship.
 Kidman at first declined, as a previous attempt at a tag team between the two did not reach any level of success.
-The two, however, faced Chris Benoit and Dean Malenko for the titles and succeeded with unwanted aid from Raven and Saturn.
+The two, however, faced Chris Benoit and Dean Malenko for the titles on the March 29 episode of Nitro, and succeeded with unwanted aid from Raven and Saturn.
 Kidman then faced off against Mysterio in an attempt to win back the Cruiserweight Championship at Spring Stampede, however, Mysterio retained his title.

-The three teams feuded for several weeks, which ended in a three-way tag team match for the titles.
+The three teams feuded for several weeks, which ended in a three-way tag team match for the World Tag Team Championship at Slamboree.
 Chris Kanyon's interference led to the victory for Raven and Saturn.
 Kidman spent the next several months in assorted feuds.
-He won the Cruiserweight Championship one more time from Prince Iaukea at a house show, but lost it to Iaukea one day later.
-Kidman also defeated Psicosis in a hair vs. mask match, and came close to defeating Jeff Jarrett for the United States Heavyweight Championship.